pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-overview.md

 In cases where there is no active controller, a `UxrDummyControllerInput` component is returned to avoid requiring null checks.
 The dummy controller input will not register any input events.
 {{% /callout %}}

-Let's see how to get user input through code in the next section.
+Let's see how to get user input in the next section.